joshuasauter/clicker-game/README.md

 # Description

-A clicker game inspired by universal paperclips...
+A clicker game inspired by universal paperclips... but with paper straws.

 # Todo list